GSQ: Highly-Accurate Low-Precision Scalar Quantization for LLMs via Gumbel-Softmax Sampling: Additional experimental details

 \subsection{Full training hyperparameters}

-Tables~\ref{tab:hparams_llama} and~\ref{tab:hparams_kimi} summarize the training hyperparameters used in our block-wise optimization experiments.
+Tables~\ref{tab:hparams_llama}, \ref{tab:hparams_kimi}, and \ref{tab:hparams_qwen} summarize the training hyperparameters used in our block-wise optimization experiments.

-For the dense Llama models, we use 20 epochs of block-wise optimization.
+For the dense Llama and Qwen models, we use 20 epochs of block-wise optimization.
 For Kimi models, we use only 10 epochs.
 Although Kimi models are much larger overall, the optimization problem is decomposed across 384 experts and solved independently for each expert.
 As a result, each individual optimization problem is substantially smaller than in the dense Llama models, which makes fewer epochs sufficient in practice.
+Additionally, based on the discussion in the previous subsection, for Qwen models we use a calibration mixture consisting of OpenThoughts, OpenPlatypus, and FineWeb-Edu.

 There is one additional stabilization detail for Llama-3.1-70B.
 For this model only, we apply gradient clipping during training, and only to the logits of the discrete parameters, not to the group scales.
 The clipping threshold is set to $10^{-6}$ for the 2-bit setting and $10^{-8}$ for the 3-bit setting.